Web Application, Web App Design, and SAAS

 Century Printing & Packaging began 25 years ago when Don Waldrop and his sons Ben and Neil began a small, family-owned textile supply business.
 Years later, after seeing a gap in the market for quality labels, the company shifted, and expanded into more labeling and packaging products, with newspapers becoming a prime customer.
 Now, with 26 employees and an expanding product offering, Century Printing has grown in innovation and reputation, now serving the packaging and printing needs of industries across the board—from newspapers to food, beverage, nutraceuticals, and more.

 Before they came to Mojoe, much of the company’s data was stored in a project management system that had been built upon, section by section, over 10 years as the company grew larger.
-While it initially provided a great step up from Excel sheets, they knew that their access-based system was becoming obsolete, and wanted to move it to another system, while streamlining communications and daily processes, as well.
+While it initially provided a great step up from Excel sheets, they knew that their access-based system was becoming obsolete, and they wanted to move it to another system while streamlining communications and daily processes.

 After meeting with the Mojoe team to cast the vision and explain their current processes and project management system, a plan was finalized to recreate their system in the cloud, so that it wouldn’t require an on-site server or be locally limited—allowing those who were traveling to access the system remotely.
 Balancing a fear of the unknown with excitement for a system that can help in the day-to-day, the Century Team wished they started the process much earlier.

 “We should have started this about three years before we did,” said Ben Waldrop, President, and Co-Owner of Century Printing.
 “We didn’t realize how much we were changing things to adapt to the software, rather than the software adapting to the processes of the company.
 It’s been a big learning curve and we are excited to see it come together.”

 In the end, after a year’s worth of meetings, planning, and development, The Century Printing team has a new, cloud-based solution that allows them to work cohesively as a team, no matter where they are.